A-03991

 Plain Language

-Patient data used by AI tools in utilization review must not be repurposed beyond its intended and stated use.
-This data minimization requirement operates alongside — not in place of — existing HIPAA and applicable New York state health privacy requirements.
-Plans must ensure AI tools do not use patient data for secondary purposes such as marketing, model training, or other uses outside the utilization review function.
+Patient data used by AI tools in utilization review must not be repurposed beyond its intended and stated purpose.
+This data use limitation must be consistent with both applicable New York state privacy laws and HIPAA.
+Health care service plans must ensure that enrollee clinical data processed by AI tools for utilization review is not used for secondary purposes such as marketing, research unrelated to the enrollee's care, or other functions beyond the stated utilization review purpose.

 Statutory Text